iliasbartolini/iliasbartolini.name/_posts/2026-04-25-what-is-ai-doing-to-us.md

 *PS.
 Today is the day in which in my birth country, we celebrate the libreration from fascism.
 This post has been drafted and structured by hand, collecting my own thoughts, and edited with the help of "AI" tools.
+All typos are mine.
 This also helped me to stop my years of stillness and quietness on these virtual pages.*